techwithpranjal/design-lint/README.md

 DesignLint is a lightweight browser extension that analyzes any webpage for **design quality signals** such as accessibility, readability, layout density, and visual hierarchy — and presents the results in a clean, developer-friendly interface.

-This project is intentionally built as a **design-linting demo**, not a production SaaS.
-Its purpose is to demonstrate **browser extension architecture, DOM analysis, UX reasoning, and frontend systems thinking**.

-## Screenshots

-> Screenshots are listed in the same order as the user workflow.

 ### 1. Empty state (no scans yet)
 <img src="/extension/src/assets/asset1.png" width="360" alt="Empty state" />